 Helping You Navigate A Wide Range Of Employment Law Issues

-Whistleblower claims: If you are made aware of or are being pressured to engage in illegal activities by your employer, the law provides you with whistleblower protection.
+- Whistleblower claims: If you are made aware of or are being pressured to engage in illegal activities by your employer, the law provides you with whistleblower protection.
 An employer may not retaliate against you for reporting fraud or other illegal activities.
-If you have been retaliated against or have faced the threat of retaliation for reporting illegal activities, we can help explore your options moving forward.
+If you have been retaliated against or have faced the threat of retaliation for reporting illegal activities, Mr. Jaffe can help explore your options moving forward.

 - Sexual harassment: Sexual harassment can either be overt and explicit, or take on more subtle forms.
 If you feel that you are being subjected to sexual harassment in the workplace, contact the firm to find out how Mr. Jaffe may be able to help.